endymion1818/deliciousreverie/content/links.md

 ## A links page?!
 This is a bit old school, isn't it?

 I don't believe it is.
-Although I've seen the world wide web morph from AOL and eWorld to Angelfire and Geocites, to a massive conglomeration of independent city-states, to the control of the Megacorporations of today, I still fear the loss of the World Wide Web as Sir Tim saw it:— a vast store of interconnected knowledge.
+I've seen the world wide web morph from AOL and eWorld to Angelfire and Geocites, to a massive conglomeration of independent city-states, to the control of the Megacorporations of today.
+I fear the loss of the World Wide Web as Sir Tim saw it:— a vast store of interconnected knowledge.

 [Here's why.](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426)